- One of South America’s friendliest countries

 It’s a 60-minute flight from Bogotá to the regional airports of Pereira and Armenia.
 Roldanillo is a 90-minute taxi ride from both (about €40).
 Cali International Airport is 90 minutes by taxi or two hours by bus.

 If you don’t speak at least a bit of Spanish it can help to use one of the local guiding services to help smooth the way.
-Cloudbase Colombia is recommended and is where many independent pilots base themselves, www.cloudbasecolombia.com.
+Cloudbase Colombia runs a hostel in Roldanillo, organises lifts to launch every day, and is recommended.
+It is where many independent pilots base themselves, www.cloudbasecolombia.com.